 So what did McBrain bring to the band that they couldn’t do without?

-The answer lies in the reasons behind Burr’s departure.
+The answer might lie in the reasons behind Burr’s departure.
 As the 1982 world tour dragged on, the drummer became less reliable, as recounted in this feature.
-In short, Harris was feeling increasingly frustrated by Burr’s lack of consistency, which the bassist attributed to too much partying.
+In short, Harris claims that he was feeling increasingly frustrated by Burr’s lack of consistency, which the bassist attributed to too much partying.

-Dickinson, the newest member of the band, has a different perspective when looking back.
-He claims in his autobiography that friction between Harris and Burr started to simmer during the Beast tour until it reached a point where Harris was dead-set on having Burr out of the band, not necessarily because of booze and drugs:
+Dickinson, the newest member of the band at the time, has a different perspective when looking back.
+He claims in his autobiography that friction between Harris and Burr started to simmer during the Beast tour until it reached a point where Harris was dead-set on having Burr out of the band, not necessarily because of booze and drugs.

 “It wasn’t about partying, or girls, because everybody was guilty of that at some time or another.
 ‘Artistic differences’ would be to overstate his creative input.
 The breakdown of the relationship between a drummer and a bass player is pretty fundamental, especially if the bass player also happens to be the principal songwriter and band leader.”

 The bass player, principal songwriter and band leader has stated that he came close to calling a halt to the 1982 US tour because the band was not functioning as well as they should be on stage.
 Burr was quite simply fucking up their gigs, in Harris’ opinion.
 Smith agrees with this, and the guitarist also claims that Burr was given numerous warnings, after which he’d pull himself together for a few shows and then fall apart again.
 Dickinson also seems to agree with the underlying problem: